What is the Foreign Language Language Fair?

-A local Mexican restaurant will be providing the food for Españolandia (typically burritos, churros, chips and salsa) that can be purchased in Españolandia.
-We also have a frutería and panadería that will be selling fruits, juices, cake, breads, candy bars.
+A local Mexican restaurant will be providing the food for Españolandia (typically tacos, churros, chips and salsa) that can be purchased in Españolandia.
+We also have a frutería and panadería that will be selling fruits, juices, cake, breads, candy bars, etc.

 Can students bring pets for Show & Tell?

-Unless it is a service animal, pets are not allowed at the FL fair.
+Unless it is a service animal, animals are not allowed at the Foreign Language fair.
 If your students want to talk about a pet, we suggest that they just bring a picture of it.

 Is there a charge to attend the Fair?